MichaelOkoro24/BikeSharing/README.md

 # Overview
 In this module we helped Kate make a proposal to start a bike sharing business in Des Moines Iowa.
-We will use Tableau Public to see the contrast of the bike sharing business in NYC using August 2019 Citibike data and show how it will work in Des Moines.
+I used Tableau Public to see the contrast of the bike sharing business in NYC using August 2019 Citibike data and show how it will work in Des Moines.

 # Results